 Fire Protection Program for Fuel Cycle Facilities

 To minimize the occurrence of fires, and mitigate the consequences of those that do occur, the NRC administers a fire protection program for fuel cycle facilities.
 This program encompasses regulations, guidance, and related licensing and oversight activities (including reliability assessments and modeling), specifically designed for fuel cycle facilities.
-In addition, the NRC has established special requirements for the proposed mixed-oxide (MOX) fuel fabrication facility.
+In addition, the NRC has established special requirements for a mixed-oxide (MOX) fuel fabrication facility.
 Unlike other fuel fabrication facilities, the MOX facility is designed to produce light-water reactor fuel by recycling plutonium that has been secured through international nuclear disarmament agreements.
 Consequently, the NRC has established fire protection measures to maintain "dynamic confinement" of airborne hazards.
 Specifically, these measures involve the use of ventilation systems equipped with high-efficiency particulate air (HEPA) filters, during both normal operation and accident conditions.

 For additional detail, see the following pages: